SP03 Supplier Information Security and Acceptable Use Policy

 You should ensure that your device and software is up to date with the latest security and Operating System patching, has strong antivirus software installed and that the hard drive is encrypted where possible.

-If your computer will not support updates to the latest version of the Operating System, then it is considered “end of life” and is vulnerable to cyber attacks as vulnerabilities can no longer be fixed.
+If your computer will not support updates to the latest version of the Operating System, then it is considered “end of life” and is vulnerable to cyber-attacks as vulnerabilities can no longer be fixed.
 You should strongly consider obtaining a computer that can support the latest versions.
 Failure to do so will be at your own risk and the Group will accept no liabilities where losses come as a result.

-You should not delete, destroy or modify existing systems, programs, information or data which could have the effect of harming the Group or exposing it to risk.
+If you use Group systems or devices, You should not delete, destroy or modify existing systems, programs, information or data which could have the effect of harming the Group or exposing it to risk.

 The unauthorised installation of software on a Group network is strictly prohibited; this includes the illegal copying of software, music, films or other media.
 You should not download, attempt to download or install software from external sources.
 This includes but is not limited to: